 Bryce grew up in Plano and attended high school at Prestonwood Christian Academy.
 He began his undergraduate work at Columbia University in New York, where he played football for the Lions.
 After two years in the Big Apple, Bryce transferred back to Texas and completed his undergraduate degree at Hardin Simmons University, majoring in English.
 Bryce then attended Texas Wesleyan School of Law (now Texas A&M School of Law) in Fort Worth.
-He competed as an oral advocate in several national moot court competitions and served on the board of the Texas Wesleyan Law Review as an Articles Editor.
 Following graduation from law school, Bryce served as judicial clerk for the Honorable Justice Bob McCoy on the Court of Appeals for the Second District of Texas.
-During his clerkship, Bryce observed numerous oral arguments on a variety of legal issues and assisted with drafting judicial opinions.

 Bryce has had great success litigating a diverse range of complicated cases involving multistate jurisdiction, business valuations, property division, separate property assets, and high-conflict child custody, support, and possession issues.
 Often times, many of the issues clients face can be managed proactively before the contested divorce process begins, and Bryce’s experience in drafting pre- and post-marital agreements puts his clients a step ahead to ensure that they are prepared for whatever difficulties the future brings.